A recent report by Savills has shown that the UK student property market performed well in 2016, even in the face of uncertainty surrounding Brexit

 In recent comments, Hiew Yoon Khong, Chief Executive of Mapletree provided insight as to why the asset class holds such appeal to overseas investors, telling reporters: “Student accommodation is a big business and relatively low risk.”
 According to Savills, the second largest source of capital into UK student housing in 2016 came from North America, with over £1.3bn worth of investment.
 The bulk of which came from two Canadian investors: Brookfield SRE and CPPIB.

-As the student buy to let property market has grown exponentially, so the quality of the accommodation has risen.
+As the student buy to let property market grows exponentially, the quality of the accommodation is also improving.
 Nowadays student rooms are more akin to corporate apartments, with communal facilities to match.
 A key part of our portfolio at RW Invest is One Islington Plaza in Liverpool, where flat-screen TVs and high-speed broadband come as standard in the rooms.
-A cinema room, gymnasium and games room provide students the chance to relax away from their studies, reflecting new standards that many now demand.
+A cinema room, gymnasium and games room provide students with the chance to relax away from their studies, reflecting new standards that many now demand.
 Research from Knight Frank shows that over one-fifth of students are willing to pay more than £160 per week for the right facilities.
 New possibilities are being created within the market, as developers compete for the attention of an increasingly discerning client base.
 Overseas students, attracted by a more lifestyle-oriented academic environment, are a big part of the equation.

-Appealing to students means appealing to buy to let investors, who will in turn enjoy greater rental returns, and a UK student property market that has demonstrated it can weather the toughest of times.
+Appealing to students means appealing to buy-to-let investors, who will, in turn, enjoy greater rental returns.
+The UK student property market that has demonstrated it can weather the toughest of times.

-According the 2016-17 QS World University Rankings, Manchester is second only to Edinburgh and London as the UK’s most popular university destination.
-It ranked the city joint-23rd in the world with Barcelona, and most impressive of all, the University of Manchester 29th worldwide.
+According to the 2016-17 QS World University Rankings, Manchester is second only to Edinburgh and London as the UK’s most popular university destination.
+It ranked the city joint 23rd in the world with Barcelona, and most impressive of all, the University of Manchester was ranked 29th worldwide.

 … and Liverpool

-Then there’s Bold Street, which may as well have been conceived with the city’s student population in mind.
+Then there’s Bold Street, which is perfect for the city’s student population.
 Lined with independent bars, restaurants and vintage stores, Bold Street offers a fitting contrast to the modern architecture and high-street brands of Liverpool ONE a few blocks down.
 In fact, wherever you go in Liverpool, culture and history are waiting to greet you.
-The Tate Liverpool, the Walker Art Gallery, the Museum of Liverpool and the Beatles Story, all contribute to an environment in which students thrive, and the reason why demand for buy to let student accommodation in Liverpool is out-stripping supply.
+The Tate Liverpool, the Walker Art Gallery, the Museum of Liverpool and the Beatles Story all contribute to an environment in which students thrive, and the reason why demand for buy to let student accommodation in Liverpool is outstripping supply.